 Hunting the Northern Lights in Reykjavik

-“Can you see the Aurora from the city?”, is a frequent question of hopeful aurora hunters.
-The answer: Yes, if conditions are right, you can.
+“Can you see the Aurora from the city?” is a frequent question of hopeful Aurora hunters.
+The answer: yes, you can – if conditions are favorable.

-However, the experience will of course not be as delightful as if you’d leave the city lights behind and head out into the arctic wilderness.
+However, the experience will not be as rewarding as it can be when you leave the city lights behind and head out into the arctic wilderness.
 We often compare it to watching a movie at the cinema with all the lights switched on.
-Dust and electrical illumination can make it hard to see auroral lights, so your eyes will process them more fainted and not as colorful.
+Dust and electrical illumination make it hard to see the auroral lights, so your eyes will process them rather faint and not as colorful.

-That being said – if your budget is a concern, you can always try to catch the auroras from the place you are staying at.
+That being said, if budget is a concern, you can always try to catch the Aurora from around town.